open-draft/reach-schema/README.md

 **How I see Object validation instead:**

-1. Validation result as a function from schema and data.
+1. Validation result is a function from schema and data.
 1. Validation is not concerned with any logic around error messages.

 All these criteria can be summarized as: _validation should be functional_.
 Functional composition gives you flexibility and power than no class abstractions could ever match.

+> It's recommended to use this library alongside any functional utilities library (i.e. [lodash](https://lodash.com/), [ramda](https://ramdajs.com/)).
+They can save you a lot of time on writing custom resolvers.

+## Validation schema

+Object validation happens based on the given schema.
+A validation schema is an Object where each key represents a _required key_ in the data Object.
+Key value may be one of the following:

+1. Resolver function that returns a validity of a data value.
+1. Nested schema Object.

 ## API